Feature request #12684

 I just (again!) lost all QGIS settings with all WMS services.
 Again georeferencing.
 Apparently I must back-up all settings files before using georeferencer.

-#3 Updated by marisn - over 4 years ago
+#3 Updated by marisn - almost 5 years ago

 I managed to track down the mechanism behind the loss of QGIS settings.
 The root cause is insecure writing of configuration files.
 Current logic is "open old configuration file for writing; truncate it; write new configuration".
 If for some reason writing of new configuration fails, user is left with a truncated or partially written configuration file.
 Georeferencer is not to blame here (gereferencing simply quite often might go south and fill the disk causing subsequent writes to fail).